humanmade/block-editor-components/CONTRIBUTING.md

 npm unlink @humanmade/block-editor-components
 ```

-**Note on usage with `@humanmade/webpack-helpers`:** You may hit eslint errors trying to build your assets when linked to a local copy of this.
-As a workaround, you need to restrict eslint to the current project directory when configuring your webpack build.
+**Note on usage with `@humanmade/webpack-helpers`:** You may hit errors trying to build your assets when linked to a local copy of this.

+For ESLint errors you can work around by restricting eslint to the current project directory when configuring your webpack build.
 Do this by filtering the loader options.

 ```
 const path = require( 'node:path' );